LAUNCHING GCRLE:

 Details about the GCRLE Grant Review Process:

-The 2020 grant review process followed strict protocols to ensure transparent, fair, and unbiased outcomes.
-Applications were scored by an independent Scientific Advisory Council (SAC) based on the quality of science, impact and alignment with the Consortium’s goals.
+The grant review process follows strict protocols to ensure transparent, fair, and unbiased outcomes.
+Applications are scored by an independent Scientific Advisory Council (SAC) based on the quality of science, impact and alignment with the Consortium’s goals.
 To reduce implicit gender and institution biases, we implemented an innovative initial blind review step in which SAC members scored each application solely based on scientific merit without any identifying information, followed by a full unblind review.
-Final application scores were then reviewed and discussed by all committee members during an in-person video meeting and top applications unanimously voted for funding.
-Scientific Advisory Council members were recused from reviewing any applications with self-identified conflicts of interest, and did not review grant mechanisms for which they themselves, or their lab members, applied.
-Buck Institute Center for Reproductive Longevity and Equality Faculty chose not to apply for funding in the 2020 inaugural grant cycle and instead were invited to participate as SAC members.
+Final application scores are then reviewed and discussed by all committee members during an in-person video meeting and top applications unanimously voted for funding.
+Scientific Advisory Council members are recused from reviewing any applications with self-identified conflicts of interest, and do not review grant mechanisms for which they themselves, or their lab members, applied.
+Buck Institute employees are eligible to apply for GCRLE grants, but they receive no special consideration in the review process.

 Dr. Marcelle Cedars is the Director of the UCSF Center for Reproductive Health, the Division of Reproductive Endocrinology and Infertility and is a clinical specialist in the fields of in vitro fertilization, perimenopause and polycystic ovarian ovary syndrome (PCOS).
 As Director of the Division of Reproductive Endocrinology, she coordinates the relationship between science and research being done at UCSF and personalized care for medical center patients.
 Cedars received her medical training at the University of Texas Southwestern School Of Medicine, completed her residency in Obstetrics and Gynecology at Parkland Memorial Hospital in Dallas, and did her fellowship in Reproductive Endocrinology at UCLA.
 Her clinical and research interests include ovarian aging, polycystic ovary syndrome and assisted reproduction.
 She is an NIH-funded researcher and has chaired the FDA panel on Obstetrical and Gynecological Devices and served as President of the Society for Reproductive Endocrinology and Infertility.